garciadelcastillo/runwayml-experiments/README.md

-# runwayml-projects
+# runwayml-experiments
-Just a collection of small projects using RunwayML
+Just a collection of small experiments using RunwayML